Monster Hunter: World guide: monster hunting basics, combat tips

 Individual monster guides

-Monster Hunter: World hub world: Where to find the armoury in Astera
+Monster Hunter: World guide to the hub world: Where to find the armoury in Astera

 The main hub area of Astera is a huge, bustling place, full of people plying their trade for that all-important Zenny.
 It’s therefore a little intimidating for newer players to make sense of what’s on offer.
 You are shown around a little bit when you start out, with the Smithy and Canteen being highlighted, but everything else is left for you to discover.
 You can bring up the map and hover over certain icons to show where things are, but accessing them isn’t 100% obvious and not everything is unlocked immediately for use.